 It normally takes around 2-3 days to get a response from Santa.
 Internet connectivity is slow at the North Pole, but they did just install new WiFi in the Village of Elf.

 The kids picture books are rated "G".
 It includes all the "happy" and "fun" parts of Santa and Wally's life.
 From birth to now, it includes their families, real people, the Elves, and of course the reindeer.
 It's for everyone.

-The young adult book series is more PG-13.
+The (YA) young adult book series is more PG-13.
 It will have real life experiences, bad guys, death, kill scenes, along with action and adventure.
 Think Indiana Jones level of rating due to wartime events.
 No sex or bad words—just to be clear.

 The author wishes to remain anonymous for reasons similar to Dr. Seuss.
 Kids don't want to hear a Santa story from anyone but Chris or Wally Kringle.
-That's why the author chose to use "Chris and Wally Kringle's" name on the kids picture book, and will use the alias Dr. P on the young adult book series.
+That's why the author chose to use "Chris and Wally Kringle's" name on the kids picture book, and will only use the alias Dr. P on the young adult book series.

-Real names are used to teach children history and pay respect to great humans who have improved mankind.
+Currently we are in the process of using "Real Names" of "Real People."
+Our goal is to teach children history and pay respect to great humans who have improved mankind.

 Once you understand everything in full, it will all be pieced together—almost magically.